bhftbootcamp/LightweightCharts.jl/README.md

 ![chart](docs/src/assets/chart.png)

-Custom data types can also be visualized (e.g. time series from [TimeArrays](https://github.com/bhftbootcamp/TimeArrays.jl)).
-The following example shows how smoothed prices can be visualized:
+The package also support custom data types.
+In the following example we used [TimeArrays](https://github.com/bhftbootcamp/TimeArrays.jl) to smooth prices:

 ```julia
 using TimeArrays